 After you have been diagnosed with lung cancer you will have to consider many things that previously hadn’t been an issue.
 One of these things is finding holiday insurance with lung cancer cover; you will find lots of contradicting advice about travelling with lung cancer, particularly if you are travelling by air.
 Many travel insurance providers don’t fully understand lung cancer (small cell or non small cell), the different stages, spreads or severity and therefore either decline to cover it or charge extremely high premiums.

 However at Insurancewith we are different, we have a bespoke medical screening system which asks more detailed questions about your condition, its severity and stage, enabling you to obtain a lung cancer travel insurance quote tailored specifically to your needs and the premium is based on the risk you pose not the perceived risk of cancer.
-You can obtain a quote online or you can call one of our dedicated, fully trained medical screening advisers on 02038 293 875 who will sensitively assess your condition and provide friendly advice.
+You can obtain a quote online by simply clicking on the Get a Quote button to begin.
+Please make sure you have a list of your medications and what they are for, as well as the dates of any recent treatment ready.

 Our Insurancewith lung cancer holiday insurance policy has many benefits, such as up to £10 million of medical and repatriation cover for the duration of your trip and is automatically extended should you not be able to travel home as planned, either due to flight delay or medical necessity.